PWManager/PWManagerCMD/README.md

 # PWManagerCMD
-The PWManager CMD is a updated PowerShell but on Python!
+The PWManagerCMD is a updated PowerShell but on Python!

+## Whats is it?
+The PWManagerCMD is a updated PowerShell but on Python!!!